trustoverip/tswg-did-method-webs-specification/spec/whois.md

 ## The `whois` DID URL

-The `did:webs` method defines that a controller MAY publish a W3C Verifiable Credentials Data Model Standard [[ref: Verifiable Presentation]] beside the DID Doc (`did.json`).
-The Verifiable Presentation is referenced using the [[ref: DID URL]] `<did>/whois` and can be resolved using the HTTPS DID path `<DID URL>/whois.vp`.
-The Verifiable Presentation MUST ONLY contain Verifiable Credentials where the `did:webs` DID is the subject of the Credential.
+The `did:webs` method defines that a controller MAY publish a [W3C verifiable presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) beside the DID
+Doc (`did.json`).
+The verifiable presentation is referenced using the [[ref: DID URL]] `<did>/whois` and can be resolved using the HTTPS DID path `<DID URL>/whois.vp`.
+The verifiable presentation MUST ONLY contain Verifiable Credentials where the `did:webs` DID is the subject of the Credential.

-This convention enables those that receive the DID to retrieve and verify the Verifiable Presentation (and embedded Verifiable Credentials) the DID controller has decided to publish about itself.
+This convention enables those that receive the DID to retrieve and verify the verifiable presentation (and embedded Verifiable Credentials) the DID controller has decided to publish about itself.
 The intention is that anyone interested in a particular `did:webs` DID can see if there is a `whois` Verifiable Presentation, and if so, if it contains any useful (to the resolver)